Ideas for Class Lessons

 Paragraphs for Syllabus

-You may also want to include this blurb on current and/or future syllabi:
+You may also want to include this blurb, in whole or in part, on current and/or future syllabi:

 A Note on What it Means to Have an Adjunct as an Instructor.